asecco/peri/README.md

 yarn install or npm install
 ```

-3. Create a file for the environment variables in the root directory called `.env.local` with the following format
+3. Create a file for the environment variables in the root directory called `.env.local` in the following format
 ```js
 API_KEY = key
 NEXT_PUBLIC_API_KEY = key